0x416c6578/0x416c6578.github.io/notes/go-class/README.md

 # Matt Holiday Go Class (YouTube)
 Notes from learning the fundamentals of the Go programming language from [this amazing tutorial](https://www.youtube.com/playlist?list=PLoILbKo9rG3skRCj37Kn5Zj803hhiuRK6).
-It is a fantastic video tutorial on YouTube that explains Go concepts from the ground up and offers some great insight into the language design.
+It is a fantastic video tutorial on YouTube that explains Go concepts from the ground up and offers some great insight into the language design and it's ideology

 ## Notes:
 - [Initial Videos - The Basics](./0-basics.md)